berenicechisholm9/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2024-01-04
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Always remember that code is read more often than it is written, so prioritize readability and clarity for future developers, including your future self."

+This echoes the design principles advocated by legendary computer scientist Edsger W. Dijkstra who said, "Programs must be written for people to read, and only incidentally for machines to execute."
+It also aligns with the Zen of Python which states, "Simple is better than complex."
+The essence of today's programming wisdom thus lies in the pursuit of simplicity and clarity over ostentatious or premature optimization.